department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-recruiting-screener.md

       * ```Team name is [your team's name]```, e.g., "BAH"
       * ```Working on [the name of your team's project]```, e.g., "526 forms"
       * ```For this research study: [name of the research study]```, e.g., "Round 1 research for 781 form"
-1. Within 2 business days, DSVA will update the Github issue with a link to the recruiting screener personalized for your team's use.
+1. **Within 2 business days**, DSVA will update the Github issue with a link to the recruiting screener personalized for your team's use.
     * Github will send a notification to the person who created the issue.
 This will be your signal to start using the screener.
     * If the Github issue isn't updated with a screener link within 2 business days, reach out to your DSVA contact.